microsoft/DirectML/docs/CompVis_Stable_Diffusion_Instructions.md

 ## Running the ONNX Model

-You'll need a script that looks like what in the `text2image.py` file as follow.
-On a mid-range NVIDIA RTX 2070, a single image currently takes 20 seconds to generate from a prompt.
-It'll take up to 10 mins on the CPU.
+You'll need a script that looks like what follows.
+On an NVIDIA GeForce RTX 2070, a single image currently takes about 20 seconds to generate from a prompt.
+It'll take between 5-10 mins on a CPU.

 ```python
 # (test/run.py)